 Do You Need to Pull the “Weeds” in Your Branding?

-I was recently pulling weeds at my parents’ house.
-At first glance, I didn’t see very many (which is why I decided to undertake this task) but the more I started pulling, the more weeds I started to see.
+I was pulling weeds at my parents’ house and at first glance, I didn’t see very many (which is why I decided to undertake this task) but the more I started pulling, the more weeds I started to see.
 All of a sudden, they were everywhere!

-But once I started pulling the weeds, it was such a rewarding feeling.
+But once I started pulling the weeds, it was so rewarding.
 And the more I pulled, the better the garden looked overall.

 It’s kind of like your branding—at first glance, you don’t see any problems.
-The “weeds” just seem to blend in.
-But once you really take a good look at the big picture, weeds, or should I say, problems, start to jump out at you.
+The “weeds” seem to blend in with the “plants.”
+But once you take a good look at the big picture, weeds, or should I say, problems, start to jump out at you.

 But just like weeding, once you start to take care of those small branding inconsistencies and gaps, things start to look a whole lot better.
 And it’s such a great feeling!